You are here

 She spent some years in Iqaluit and now resides in Kimmirut.
-Leesa began her career with the Government of Nunavut.
-Since joining the GN, Leesa has served as a travel coordinator, staff development specialist and finance officer for the Department of Health and Social Services in Iqaluit, and as the staff relocation officer for the Department of Education, Qikiqtani School Operations in Pond Inlet; as human resources relocation and leave and administrative coordinator for Nunavut Arctic College; and, now as Government Liaison Officer for the Department of Executive and Internal Affairs in Kimmirut.
+Leesa began her career with the Government of Nunavut in 2000.
+Since joining the GN, Leesa has had various roles, serving: as a travel coordinator, staff development specialist and finance officer for the Department of Health and Social Services in Iqaluit; as staff relocation officer for the Department of Education, Qikiqtani School Operations in Pond Inlet; as human resources relocation and leave and administrative coordinator for Nunavut Arctic College; and, now as Government Liaison Officer for the Department of Executive and Internal Affairs in Kimmirut.

 In Pond Inlet, Leesa served as a member of the hamlet council and of the health and social services committee, which monitors and approves liquor applications for the community.

-Leesa was appointed to the Nunavut Liquor Licensing Board in December 2007, and is currently serving her fifth term.
+Leesa was appointed to the Nunavut Liquor and Cannabis Board in December 2007.

-Qilak has over 12 years of board experience, including work with the Nunavut Water Board, the Nunavut Broadband Development Corporation and the Kivalliq Mine Training Society.
-His career and community experience contribute greatly to the efficiency and effectiveness of the Nunavut Liquor Licensing Board.
+Qilak has over 12 years of Board experience, including work with the Nunavut Water Board, the Nunavut Broadband Development Corporation and the Kivalliq Mine Training Society.

-Qilak and his wife Denise have two teenage children: daughter Taylor and son Dylan.
+Qilak and his wife Denise have two children; daughter Taylor and son Dylan.